-I decided to do something different this time and touch on a few of the common myths about travel—the reasons people give after saying they could “never do what I do” (indefinitely vagabonding travel).
+I decided to do something different this week and touch on a few of the common myths about travel—the reasons I most often hear people give after saying they could “never do what I do” (enjoy a life of vagabonding travel).

 Excuse #1: Travel Is Too Expensive

 Once you get over the initial expense of purchasing a ticket, it’s quite possible to live cheaper on the road than you ever have before.
-The big purchases aren’t really what prevent you from saving money — it is all the little things done on a daily basis.
+The big purchases aren’t really what prevent you from saving money, it is all the little decisions made on a daily basis.

 Excuse #2: I Don’t Speak the Language

-This does not mean that you shouldn’t attempt to learn the local language!
-Believe me, your trip will be greatly enhanced if you can learn a few words or phrases — and you’ll save money while making friends.
-That said, there is very little point in studying the language before you go; you will learn exponentially faster (and the correct pronunciation) once you get arrive.
-You have to eat a couple of times a day — why not ask your waiter how to pronounce one or two words each time?
+That said, no need to diligently study the language before you go; you will learn exponentially faster (and the correct pronunciation) once you arrive.
+You have to eat a couple of times a day, so why not ask your waiter how to pronounce one or two words each time?

-Unfortunately, but learning the local language has become optional for travelers now.
-We have technology.
-Only while studying kung fu in China far away from the main tourist areas did I once ask for a spoon in a restaurant (both in English and my terrible Mandarin) and was brought a cigarette.
+Only while studying kung fu in China far away from the main tourist areas did I once ask for chopsticks in a restaurant (both in English and my terrible Mandarin) and was brought a pen.

 Excuse #3: Travel Is Dangerous

-Fear of the unknown is natural, but unfortunately, watching too much television can lead to Mean World Syndrome.
-Then you think everywhere outside your living room is dangerous.
+Fear of the unknown is a natural part of our survival bias, but unfortunately, watching too much television can lead to the Mean World Syndrome.
+Then you begin to think everywhere outside your living room is dangerous.

 Excuse #4: I Have No Time to Travel

-Jumping from school directly into a career seems to be some twisted, unwelcomed fine print in the American Dream.
-Nearly every other culture encourages a “gap year” or time away before coming home to settle down.
-Young people are expected to go experience the world; it’s an informal rite of passage.
+Jumping from school directly into a career seems to be the unnoticed fine print of the American Dream.
+Many other cultures encourage a “gap year” or time abroad before coming home to settle down.
+Young people are expected to go experience the world and learn about themselves; it’s an informal rite of passage.

 Excuse #5: I Could Never Do It

 This is the default of the most common myths about travel I often hear.
 Perhaps it’s a natural response to the fear that gets programmed into us from an early age.
-When you leave the house, do your loved ones say “have a great time” or are they more likely to say “be careful”?
+When you leave the house, do your loved ones say “have a great time” or are they more likely to say “be careful” or “take care”?
 For many people, it’s the latter, which insinuates the world is a big, scary place.